-The way into Viana do Castelo is across the Limia – a long, metal bridge.
+The way into Viana do Castelo is across the Limia via a long, metal bridge.
 The hikers share it with the vehicles, although there is a narrow shaft where we walked.
-I could see the water’s of the Lima River far below through the grid I walked on my walking shoes clanging.
-The width of one person, there’s no possibility of stopping to rest and as I was limping by this time I must have slowed because I was aware of a queue of others behind me, having to go at my pace.
+I could see the water’s of the Lima River far below through the grid I walked on, each step clanging loudly.
+The width of one person, there was no possibility of stopping to rest and, as I was limping by this time I must have slowed because I was aware of a queue of others behind me, all having to go at my pace.
 I kept doggedly on with no choice.

 I allowed myself to be persuaded to take an extra trip that evening despite my sore feet.
 What a mistake!
 Although the sights were inspiring, my physical health suffered and I paid for it for many weeks to come.

 Designed by Miguel Ventura Terra, this church venerates St. Lucy of Syracuse.